BALL PYTHON CARE GUIDE

 Lighting is also a controversial topic amongst keepers, as many don’t think lighting is necessary at all.
 We’ll go through a few different types of lighting and our recommendations.

-• Ambient: We personally believe all snakes should have access to a day/night cycle.
-If you are not using an overhead basking bulb, make sure provide ambient lighting in the room with an appropriate light cycle.
+- Ambient: We personally believe all snakes should have access to a day/night cycle.
+If you are not using an overhead basking bulb, make sure to provide ambient lighting in the room with an appropriate light cycle.
 It’s for this reason that we don’t recommend solid-colored bins or tubs.

 Diet